-3 Land opposite Ivy House Farm, High Street.
-This site is ranked 8 th in the site assessment undertaken by the Parish Council.
+3 Land opposite lvy House Farm, High Street.

+This site is ranked 8th in the site assessment undertaken by the Parish Council.
 Development here would extend the built-up area into the countryside and have an adverse impact on the landscape setting of Stoke Golding and important local views.
 The site is also identified for protection in the Conservation Area Management Plan and contains Ridge and Furrow features.
 The site has poor access to recreation ground and other key services and facilities such as healthcare and village hall.

 4 Land rear of 58 High Street.

-This site is ranked 6 th in the site assessment undertaken by the Parish Council.
+This site is ranked 6th in the site assessment undertaken by the Parish Council.
 Development here would extend the built-up area into the countryside and have adverse impacts on the landscape setting of Stoke Golding and the Conservation Area.
 The site has poor access to recreation ground and other key services and facilities such as healthcare and village hall.
 The site also had narrow and limited access onto High Street.

 5 Land to the rear of 21-57 Roseway.

-This site is ranked 7 th in the site assessment undertaken by the Parish Council.
+This site is ranked 7th in the site assessment undertaken by the Parish Council.
 Development here would extend the built-up area into the countryside with an adverse impact on the landscape setting of Stoke Golding.
 The site also has poor access to recreation ground and other key services and facilities such as healthcare and village hall.
 The site has no footpath linking the site to village.
 There is also concern over road traffic.

 6 Land East of the Roseway.

-The site is ranked 9 th in the site assessment undertaken by the Parish Council.
+The site is ranked 9th in the site assessment undertaken by the Parish Council.
 The site contains the best and most versatile Agricultural Land.
 The site capacity exceeds the housing provision required.
 The development of the site will result in the loss of Area of Separation between Stoke Golding and Dadlington.
 The site will have impacts on landscape and countryside.
 The site has poor access to the countryside and bus stop are more than 400m away.
 The site will also have impacts from additional traffic.

+Recently, the site has been granted planning permission (20/00779/OUT) for 65 dwellings.
+The site will therefore help meet the local housing need and is unsuitable to be allocated as a reserve housing site.

 7 West Side of Hinckley Road.

-The site is ranked 13 th in the site assessment undertaken by the Parish Council.
+The site is ranked 13th in the site assessment undertaken by the Parish Council.
 The site contains best and most versatile Agricultural Land.
 The site capacity exceeds the housing provision required.
 The development of the site will result in the loss of Area of Separation between Stoke Golding and Dadlington.
 The site will have impacts on landscape and countryside and contains Ridge and Furrow features.
 The site is remote from village centre and has poor access.

-8 Land South of Station Road between Wykin Lane and Higham Lane The site is ranked 11 th in the site assessment undertaken by the Parish Council.
+8 Land South of Station Road between Wykin Lane and Higham Lane The site is ranked 11th in the site assessment undertaken by the Parish Council.
 Development here would extend the built-up area into the countryside with an adverse impact on the landscape setting of Stoke Golding and important local views.
 Adverse impact on setting of Ancient Monument.
 The site is also within the Conservation Area and the site capacity exceeds housing provision required.
 Development on the site will result in the loss of Ridge and Furrow features and have an impact on the countryside, particularly trees and hedgerows.
 The site has poor access to recreation ground and other key services and facilities such as healthcare and village hall.
-9 Tithe Farm, 12 Wykin Lane.
-The site is ranked 15 th in the site assessment undertaken by the Parish Council.
-Sited in a field behind existing housing, development

-Wykin Lane.
+9 Wykin Lane.